 DP15405 Populist Leaders and the Economy

 Populism at the country level is at an all-time high, with more than 25% of nations currently governed by populists.
 How do economies perform under populist leaders?
-We build a new cross-country database identifying 50 populist presidents and prime ministers 1900-2018.
-We find that the economic cost of populism is high.
-After 15 years, GDP per capita is more than 10% lower compared to a plausible non-populist counterfactual.
-Rising economic nationalism and protectionism, unsustainable macroeconomic policies, and institutional decay under populist rule do lasting damage to the economy.
+We build a new long-run cross-country database to study the macroeconomic history of populism.
+We identify 51 populist presidents and prime ministers from 1900 to 2020 and show that the economic cost of populism is high.
+After 15 years, GDP per capita is 10% lower compared to a plausible non-populist counterfactual.
+Economic disintegration, decreasing macroeconomic stability, and the erosion of institutions typically go hand in hand with populist rule.